aabdurrouf/piXedfit/examples/README.md

 * `FUVtoNIR_CALIFA`: analysis of 12-band imaging data ranging from FUV to near-infrared (NIR), combined with IFS data from CALIFA survey --> target galaxy NGC 309
 * Tutorial of automatically downloading images from the servers of GALEX, SDSS, 2MASS, WISE, and Spitzer surveys
 * Tutorial of generating model spectra at rest-frame

+To do list:
+* Upload tutorial on SED fitting with varius forms of priors
+* Upload tutorial on SED fitting in which redshift is free (i.e., photometric redshift)